 By attending this workshop you will be able to:

-This is one of the most popular workshops at the Charles Perkins Centre; make sure you secure your spot.
+This is one of the most popular workshops at the Charles Perkins Centre; make sure you register your interest for the 2019 workshop.